Kenny-Heitritter/QuLabEDU/README.md

     - Measure phase shifts in one dimension
     - Preparation of configurable Rydberg arrays
     - Phase diagram of Rydberg atom ladders
+    - Measurement of decoherence times (T1, T2) and comparison to hardware listings

 ## Contributing
 To contribute, please contact Kenny Heitritter at kenneth-heitritter@uiowa.edu